LauraHingley/CrowdHailer.github.io/_drafts/2015-11-12-organising-client-javascript-with-rollup-js.md

 At the moment we have Rollup.js setup but it is redundant as we have no modules.
 It is time to test some real code for a calculator.
-The first feature a calculator should have is the ability to add two numbers. lets adjust the test file so that it imports the calculator and add a meaningful test.
+The first feature a calculator should have is the ability to add two numbers.
+Let's adjust the test file so that it imports the calculator and add a meaningful test.

 {% highlight js %}
 ```js